-Here are the tips that helped me convince my husband that a long distance hiking trip was a perfect vacation for us.
+Here are some tips that I have used to convince my partner that a long-distance hiking trip was a perfect vacation for us.

 1) Identify WHY your Partner is Resistant to the Idea of a Hiking Holiday